-I’ve a vision for making a faux marble table made with Pouring Medium for a while.
-When I did my first Pouring Medium project, I was hooked!
-It is so fun, and so addictive!
-I can’t wait to try this on all kinds of surfaces, and I thought this small table was the prefect start.
-I do want to let you know,the pouring medium isn’t heat proof, for direct food contact, or for outside use.
+I’ve a vision for making a faux marble table made with paint pouring for a while.
+When I did my first pouring medium project, I was hooked!
+This is such a fun project for beginners and fluid art is so fun and so addictive!
+I can’t wait to try this on all kinds of surfaces, and I thought this small table was the prefect start by using acrylic paints and pouring medium and I wanted to share this tutorial with you.
+FYI, the pouring medium isn’t heat proof, for direct food contact or for outside use.
+You can mix your own paint pours or If you don’t want to mix our own, you can use pre-mixed fluid paints or fluid acrylics too.

 I decided a small side table would be perfect, because it’s really more of an accent piece, instead of something that needs to take a lot of wear and tear everyday.
 I bought the brass base of this table a few years ago.
 You know I can’t pass up a bargain, or a project!
 The top was missing, so we added a wood piece that had just been stained (It was probably supposed to have a marble top to begin with.), and was perfectly functional.
-I just knew I could bump it up a bit with the faux poured marble.
+I just knew I could bump it up a bit with the faux poured marble top.
+You can actually paint pour on all kinds of surfaces like this boho bowl.

 You can also see how I painted my kitchen island here with a different marbling technique.